 In her contribution, Camp pursues the ‘metaphysical’ strand of Mendelovici’s attempt to articulate the commitments of propositionalism by clarifying what it is for a representation to be propositional.
 Determining the necessary features of representations with propositional structure requires determining the necessary features of propositions themselves.

 Camp sets aside the possible worlds theory of propositions on the grounds that it would threaten to trivialize otherwise interesting debates about propositionality if adopted (for many representations such as sentences, pictures, maps, graphs, and so on divide the space of possibilities).
 Her focus is on structured accounts of propositions and what exactly it takes for a representation to have such a proposition as its content.
 By considering the now familiar structured theories of propositions often attributed to Frege and Russell, Camp focuses on the idea of predication—a combinatorial operation that connects predicates to subjects.
-One important aspect of Camp’s paper is its detailed discussion of predicational structure and the reliance on it by other theorists who have considered the logic and semantics of maps.
+One important aspect of Camp’s chapter is its detailed discussion of predicational structure and the reliance on it by other theorists who have considered the logic and semantics of maps.
 Camp offers reasons for thinking that maps don’t exhibit predicational structure, but she is in fact out for a bolder conclusion.
 She argues that thinking about predication and whether maps exhibit it is to enter into the debate concerning their propositionality one step too late.
-There are an array of modes of combination besides predication that theorists have thought might underwrite representing propositionally and a focus on predication is overly narrow.
+There is an array of modes of combination besides predication that theorists have thought might underwrite representing propositionally and a focus on predication is overly narrow.
 What’s needed, according to Camp, is a characterization of the genus of which predication is a canonical species.

-Camp’s paper is centered on a discussion about maps, but much of her paper goes beyond this focus.
+Camp’s chapter is centered on a discussion about maps, but much of it goes beyond this focus.
 Maps provide a backdrop against which she inquires into the nature of propositionality.
 As well as offering reasons for thinking that the notion of predication isn’t quite the right place to look if one wants to understand propositionality, Camp concludes that propositions have four essential features concerning the combinatorial operations of their elements.
 First, the candidate combinatorial operations are highly digital: they take a small number of discrete elements as inputs.
 Second, they are universal: they can combine a wide range of elements.
 Third, they are asymmetrical: either just one element must be of a type that enables it to serve as input for the other or the operation itself creates such an asymmetry.
 Fourth, the operation is recursive: the outputs of the operation can serve as inputs to the same operation.
-Throughout her paper maps serve to highlight how a system of representation might meet or fail to meet these combinatorial demands but the upshots are of broader interest.
-Much of the contemporary literature on the metaphysics of propositions focuses on predication (see for example Hanks 2015), and as indicated at the beginning of this section it is not uncommon to contrast propositional and non-propositional representation in terms of predication (see also Grzankowski’s contribution).
-Camp’s paper offers a different way of thinking about what is required of propositional representation, and therefore perhaps a different way of contrasting propositional and non-propositional representation.
+Throughout her chapter maps serve to highlight how a system of representation might meet or fail to meet these combinatorial demands but the upshots are of broader interest.
+Much of the contemporary literature on the metaphysics of propositions focuses on predication (see e.g. Hanks 2015), and as indicated at the beginning of this section it is not uncommon to contrast propositional and non-propositional representation in terms of predication (see also Grzankowski’s Chapter 6).
+Camp’s chapter offers a different way of thinking about what is required of propositional representation, and therefore perhaps a different way of contrasting propositional and non-propositional representation.

 One lesson that we may draw from the different possible ways of clarifying propositionalism is that not all versions of propositionalism will stand or fall together.
 It seems plausible that different arguments will undermine or support ‘shallow propositionalism’ and ‘deep propositionalism’, and the force of one’s particular argument for or against propositionalism may depend on which conception of a proposition is in play.